Elon Musk is spending big to boost Trump’s turnout. Republicans worry it might flop.

 Ironically, many of those working at Mr. Musk’s super PAC are veterans of the DeSantis operation.
 Phil Cox, who ran Mr. DeSantis’ super PAC, and Generra Peck, who served for a time as Mr. DeSantis’ campaign manager, are playing key roles.
 So is former DeSantis spokesman Andrew Romeo, who traveled with Mr. Musk to Pennsylvania during his recent appearance with Mr. Trump, along with Chris Young, a GOP strategist who led the Republican National Committee’s field program in 2016 and whom Mr. Musk hired as his political consigliere in August.
 Mr. Romeo, America PAC’s spokesman, declined to comment for this article.

 The super PAC is also using a novel workaround to try to circumvent prohibitions on paying people to register to vote.
 The group is offering supporters $47 for each swing-state voter they can get to sign a petition supporting the First and Second Amendments.
-The effort is a bankshot to incentivize conservatives to register to vote in those states, though there’s nothing stopping people who are already registered from claiming the money.
+The effort is a bank shot to incentivize conservatives to register to vote in those states, though there’s nothing stopping people who are already registered from claiming the money.

 Trump is behind Harris in the money race